alexvmt/farm_plot_detection/README.md

 The used models are trained and applied to the sample region of Sioma, using Google Earth Engine.

-The used landcover classes include:
+The used land cover classes include:

 - Green: vegetation
 - Blue: water